-The Mission of Apollospace is to provide the most comprehensive and highest quality corrected and enhanced high-resolution space program images and image collections available anywhere on planet Earth and to provide collectors with the finest in authentic astronaut signed memorabilia and space-related memorabilia and collectibles.
+The Mission of Apollospace is to produce the most comprehensive, fully corrected, highest quality, and highest-resolution space program images and image collections available; to produce high-quality space exploration focused films and other media with high educational and entertainment value; and to offer collectors the finest in authentic astronaut autographed memorabilia and other space-related collectibles.

 Company & Owner Background:

 Apollospace, LLC was formed as a New Mexico Limited Liability Company in 2016.
 Managing Member and principal owner, Jeremy Theoret, possesses over 21 years of experience buying, selling, and authenticating astronaut autographs.
 From approximately 1996 through 2007, Jeremy ran and operated Apollospace.com as a DBA/ sole proprietorship.
 Apollospace.com was one of the first commercial websites exclusively devoted to selling astronaut autographs and space memorabilia.

 During the time Apollospace operated as a sole proprietorship, it sold many thousands of autographs throughout the world, many of which were acquired directly from the Astronauts themselves through private arrangements.
 Jeremy brings with him vast knowledge, experience, and expertise related to space collectibles, particularly Apollo era mission photography and astronaut autographs.

 Jeremy also produced and sold thousands of lab processed NASA photographs printed from NASA internegatives he acquired.
 He travelled extensively to various NASA centers perusing NASA photographic archives to select and print some of the Apollo Program’s most compelling images available at that time.